-Although this is not a quick recipe, it's very easy to make.
-You brown the meat and onions, add spices and liquids, then pretty much let it cook for a while.
-Add the okra and in just a few more minutes, your lovely stew is done!
+This okra stew is pure comfort.
+Tender pieces of meat, onions, and okra swim in a rich tomato broth.
+Paprika and cumin add depth and warmth.
+It's a wonderfully comforting dish, perfect when it's cold outside.
+This is not a quick recipe, but it's easy.
+You brown the meat and onions, add spices and liquids, and let it cook.
+Add the okra, and in just a few more minutes, your delicious stew is ready!

-- Olive oil: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil: I use extra virgin olive oil.
+If you prefer an oil with a higher smoke point, use avocado oil or ghee.

-- Stew meat: You can buy it already cubed, or you can buy a chuck roast and cut it into one-inch pieces.
+- Stew meat: You can buy it pre-cubed or buy a chuck roast and cut it into one-inch pieces.

 - Chopped onions: I typically use yellow onions, but white onions will work too.